kyspire/moodmuse-nwhacks2025/README.md

 pip install -r requirements.txt ~ to install the requirements

+02/05/2025 DOCKER IN PROTOTYPE MAY NOT BE WORKING AS INTENDED.
 In frontend folder, cd into my-app and run: docker build -t my-frontend . docker run -p 3000:3000 my-frontend